junxit/us-congress-bills-115/bill.md

     - **(B)** in subparagraph (B)—
       - **(i)** by striking “a reasonable time” and inserting “the opportunity, within the ten business day notice period,”; and
       - **(ii)** by striking “orally and”.

+## § 10.
+Annual report on performance awards and bonuses awarded to certain high-level employees of the Department of Veterans Affairs

+- **(a)** *In general* Chapter 7 of title 38, United States Code, is further amended by inserting after section 723, as added by section 5, the following new section:
+  > ## § 724.
+Annual report on performance awards and bonuses awarded to certain high-level employees
+  >
+  > - **(a)** *In general* Not later than 30 days after the end of each fiscal year, the Secretary shall submit to the appropriate committees of Congress a report that contains, for the most recent fiscal year ending before the submittal of the report, a description of the performance awards and bonuses awarded to Regional Office Directors of the Department, Directors of Medical Centers of the Department, Directors of Veterans Integrated Service Networks, and any other individual employed in a senior executive position.
+  > - **(b)** *Elements* Each report submitted under subsection (a) shall include the following with respect to each performance award or bonus awarded to an individual described in such subsection:
+  >   - **(1)** The amount of each award or bonus.
+  >   - **(2)** The job title of the individual awarded the award or bonus.
+  >   - **(3)** The location where the individual awarded the award or bonus works.
+  > - **(c)** *Definitions* In this section:
+  >   - **(1)** The term appropriate committees of Congress means—
+  >     - **(A)** the Committee on Veterans’ Affairs and the Committee on Appropriations of the Senate; and
+  >     - **(B)** the Committee on Veterans’ Affairs and the Committee on Appropriations of the House of Representatives.
+  >   - **(2)** The term “individual” means—
+  >     - **(A)** a career appointee (as that term is defined in section 3132(a)(4) of title 5); or
+  >     - **(B)** any individual who occupies an administrative or executive position and who was appointed under section 7306(a) or section 7401(1) of this title.
+  >   - **(3)** The term “senior executive position” means—
+  >     - **(A)** with respect to a career appointee (as that term is defined in section 3132(a)(4) of title 5), a Senior Executive Service position (as such term is defined in section 3132(a)(2) of title 5); and
+  >     - **(B)** with respect to an individual appointed under section 7306(a) or section 7401(1) of this title, an administrative or executive position.

+- **(b)** *Clerical amendment* The table of sections at the beginning of chapter 7 of such title is amended by inserting after the item relating to section 723, as added by section 5, the following new item:

+## § 11.
+Accountability of supervisors at Department of Veterans Affairs for addressing performance of employees

+- **(a)** *In general* The Secretary of Veterans Affairs shall ensure that, as a part of the annual performance plan of a supervisor in the Department, the supervisor is evaluated on the following:
+  - **(1)** Taking action to address poor performance and misconduct among the employees that report to the supervisor.
+  - **(2)** Taking steps to improve or sustain high levels of employee engagement.
+  - **(3)** Promoting a positive culture of service that—
+    - **(A)** reflects the mission of the Department and the values of integrity, commitment, advocacy, respect, and excellence; and
+    - **(B)** emphasizes the greatest degree of performance and conduct.
+- **(b)** *Supervisor defined* In this section, the term supervisor has the meaning given such term in section 7103(a) of title 5, United States Code.

+## § 12.
+Improvement of training for supervisors

+- **(a)** *In general* The Secretary of Veterans Affairs shall provide to each employee of the Department of Veterans Affairs who is employed as a supervisor periodic training on the following:
+  - **(1)** The rights of whistleblowers and how to address a report by an employee of a hostile work environment, reprisal, or harassment.
+  - **(2)** How to effectively motivate, manage, and reward the employees who report to the supervisor.
+  - **(3)** How to effectively manage employees who are performing at an unacceptable level and access assistance from the human resources office of the Department and the Office of the General Counsel of the Department with respect to those employees.
+- **(b)** *Definitions* In this section:
+  - **(1)** *Supervisor* The term supervisor has the meaning given such term in section 7103(a) of title 5, United States Code.
+  - **(2)** *Whistleblower* The term whistleblower has the meaning given such term in section 323(g) of title 38, United States Code, as added by section 101.